Ace-Extrenof/Kopur/README.md

-# Study Helper
+# Project Manager
-The perfect study tool for terminal enthusiasts (why would anyone want to study tho?)
+The perfect tool for terminal enthusiasts who want to manage their project from the CLI (why would anyone want to do that tho?)

 ## Installation
 soon :)